YinJC/uk-tex-faq/FAQ-onecolabs.md

----
-layout: page
-title: 1-column abstract in 2-column document
+# 1-column abstract in 2-column document
----

 One often requires that the abstract of a paper should appear across the entire page, even in a two-column paper.
 The required trick is: